May 25-27, 2023

 About Camp Perfect Wings

 Camp Perfect Wings is our primary tool for special needs.
-It is an amazing camp held once a year in the Spring/Early Summer and is designed especially for Kids & Adults with special needs who are age 8 and up.
+It is an amazing camp held once a year in the early summer and is designed especially for Kids & Adults with special needs who are age 8 and up.
 It includes morning and evening worship, guided activities like music, crafts, water games, target sports, motorcycle rides, horseback riding, cookout, and more!

 Campers and Buddies